xubylele/jinja2-html-enhancer/README.md

   - Maintains the standard HTML syntax highlighting while injecting Jinja2 rules.
   - Useful for projects that use Jinja2 templating language for dynamic content within HTML.

+- **Variable Checking**:
+  - Analyzes Jinja2 templates to identify used and set variables.
+  - Provides warnings for variables that are used but not set within the template.
+  - Recognizes variables set in various contexts, including `{% set %}` statements and `{% for %}` loops.
+  - Automatically checks variables on file save and provides a command to manually trigger checking.

 ## Example

-Here’s an example of the syntax highlighting:
+Here's an example of the syntax highlighting:

 ![Syntax Highlight Example](https://i.imgur.com/pWahcjc.png)